Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/viewport_render.rst

    :Editor:    Topbar
    :Menu:      :menuselection:`Render --> Viewport Render Options`

-For the most part, *Viewport Render* uses the curremt viewport settings.
+For the most part, *Viewport Render* uses the current viewport settings.
 Some settings are located in the render panel of the render engine that is used to render the view.

-Solid mode uses the render settings of workbench; Look Dev mode uses the render settings of EEVEE.
+Solid mode uses the render settings of Workbench;
+LookDev mode uses the render settings of Eevvee.

 Sampling and Alpha Transparency Mode options can be set by the :menuselection:`Render --> Sampling` from the Properties panel.
-Make sure the Workbench or EEVEE render engine is selected to see the appropiate values.
+Make sure the Workbench or Eevee render engine is selected to see the appropriate values.

 Additionally, some render settings are used too: